djordjemila/sdn/README.md

 pip install -r requirements.txt
 ```

 *Note of caution: Ensure the right version of PyTorchLightning is used.
-We found multiple issues in the newer versions as the library is not backward compatible.*
+We found multiple issues in the newer versions.*

 <details><summary>CIFAR10</summary>